Eliza Monroe Hay: Monroe presidency

 Hay and her husband had a daughter Hortensia, whose godmother was her mother's close friend Hortense de Beauharnais.
 Hortense, by then Queen Consort of the Netherlands, would send Hortensia presents, including oil portraits of herself, her brother Eugene, and Henriette Campan.
 The friendship with Hortense did not afford Hay an invitation to a ball at Caroline Bonaparte's Château de Neuilly, as "the sister of an Emperor could not be expected to receive the daughter of an honest republican."
 Hortensia married Lloyd Nicholas Rogers of Baltimore as his second wife, with whom she had three daughters.
+Hortensia died before her mother, after which, Hay helped raise her own grandchildren.

+Return to Paris

 On September 21, 1830, Hay's husband George died, followed by her mother Elizabeth two days later.
 Her father James died less than a year later, on July 4, 1831.
 Following this string of deaths, Hay moved back to Paris, where she converted to Catholicism and joined a convent.

-While she was living in Paris, Pope Gregory XVI sent her a bracelet he had blessed.
+While she was living in Paris, Hay wrote to Louis Philippe I, then King of France, and a friend of her family, asking for a room in his palace, writing that, according to The Washington Post, America provided no aid for the children of its rulers.
+Additionally, Pope Gregory XVI sent her a bracelet during this time that he had blessed.
 The bracelet was "French silver-gilt, with a cameo setting of the head of Christ."

+In another later dating to her time in Paris, Hay wrote an unsent letter addressed to an unknown person in the court of the czar of Russia.
+In it, she claimed to have been swindled by Samuel Gouverneur, her brother-in-law, writing of "a very black business & one from which a deep stain will be fixed on his honor."
+The historian who discovered the letter in the U.S. National Archives hypothesized that Gouverneur, with whom Hay had a poor relationship, had intentionally delayed the sale of Monroe's Presidential papers, the proceeds from which Hay had assumed she would receive in her lifetime.

+Death and repatriation

 Hay died in Paris on January 27, 1840, and was buried in the Père Lachaise Cemetery.
+Her burial was arranged by the then U.S. consul general in Paris, Daniel Brent.
+In May 2025, following the two-year long project led by retired schoolteacher Barbara Vorndick, with the assistance of Virginia state senator Bryce Reeves, and the American Embassy in Paris, Hay's remains were repatriated to the United States to be reburied in the Hollywood Cemetery in Richmond, Virginia, alongside her father, mother, and sister.
+Hay was buried on October 23, 2025, in a Catholic reinterment service performed by the Diocese of Richmond.